Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: Introduction

 \subsection{Contributions}

-Our main contributions are as follows: \begin{itemize} \item We introduce attention-based recurrent network architecture to be used in spatio-temporal series with convolution operations on attention layers and ConvLSTMs as memory units.
-With this framework, we can improve long-term predictions of the encoder-decoder structure of ConvLSTMs and learn spatial correlations better.
+Our main contributions are as follows: \begin{itemize} \item We introduce a novel attention-based recurrent network architecture for spatio-temporal time series called the Weather Model, which incorporates convolution operations on attention layers and utilizes ConvLSTMs as memory units.
+Our model focuses on the relevant cells in exogenous series to successfully learn spatial correlations and make accurate predictions.

-\item To the best of our knowledge, the first time in the literature, we apply an attention-based ConvLSTM network to spatio-temporal weather forecasting.
-This model architecture allows us to use multiple side-information and produce refined predictions with high interpretability.
+\item To the best of our knowledge, for the first time in the literature, we construct a specific attention-based ConvLSTM network for spatio-temporal weather forecasting.
+Our model architecture allows us to input multiple exogenous series and produce refined predictions with high interpretability for each series.
+In addition, our model is easily applicable to various scenarios, as we can make hourly, daily or any temporal resolution forecasts.

-\item We show the performance decrease on ConvLSTMs with the traditional side information integration methods with the flow vectors.

-\item We present a pipeline for numerical weather forecasting.
-Even if the input series have different spatial and temporal resolutions, we can produce highly accurate predictions.
-Our code and the data are publicly available.

-\item We show that our framework can be used to combine different forecasts that can be results of NWP models and produce refined predictions as mixture of experts.

-\item Through an extensive set of experiments over real datasets, we demonstrate that our method brings significant improvements both long and short term predictions compared to state-of-the-art methods.

-\end{itemize}{}
+\item We compare our Weather Model with the state-of-the-art deep learning models in the literature, as well as physical models, in order to illustrate the superiority of our approach.
+We showcase our results through extensive experiments over the well-known real-life datasets.

+\item We publicly share the implementation of our method for both model design, comparisons and experimental reproducibility \footnote{https://github.com/sftekin/ieee\_weather}.

+\end{itemize}